How to Grow Wheatgrass

 - Place 1 1/2 – 2 inches of organic potting soil in the tray and evenly moisten the soil by spritzing it with water from a spray bottle.

 Sowing the Seeds: Gently place sprouted seeds in a single layer across the top of the moist potting soil.
 Be careful not to dislodge the tiny sprouts protruding from the seeds.
 When the soil top is covered with seeds, lightly press seeds into the soil with fingertips.

 Normally wheatgrass is grown in the dark.
 It does not like to be in the sun and will not grow when placed in direct sunlight.

 Wheatgrass is sprouted under dark conditions until the grass is 1 inch in height.

 - Place a single layer of newspaper (black and white print only) over top of the seed tray.
 Mist newspaper with water to help keep the soil moist during the germination process.
 Raise newspaper and mist soil with water twice a day, re-moisten newspaper daily also.

 - After the grass has reached 1 inch in height, remove the newspaper.
-Lightly water in the morning and evening to keep soil moist and young shoots from dying of dehydration.
+Lightly water in the morning and evening to keep the soil moist and young shoots from dying of dehydration.
 Avoid over-watering, as this may cause mold to develop.

-When wheatgrass has reached 6 inches tall (in about 10 days), it’s harvest time!
+When wheatgrass has reached 6 inches tall (in about ten days), it’s harvest time!

-- Use sharp scissors and cut desired amount at just above the soil surface.
+- Use sharp scissors and cut the desired amount at just above the soil surface.
 Cut just before you’re ready to juice it.

 - If mold is present in the tray, it’s harmless, and the wheatgrass is still good.
 Cut above the mold.